neonpangolin/FilePhish/README.md

 ### How does it work?
 Simply enter the url of the target website and a keyword, and let FilePhish do the rest of the work.

-### Browser support
-FilePhish has been tested on the following browsers:

-• Safari

-• Google Chrome

-• Firefox

 - - - -
 Have fun!